Equiel-1703/ocl-polyhok/README.md

 ## OCL-PolyHok Features

 - Support for a wide range of GPUs without losing PolyHok's high-level abstractions
+- Supports both CUDA and OpenCL syntax style for indexing
 - Seamless integration with existing PolyHok codebases

 ## Prerequisites